MustafaBasim/uiPerformanceTests/README.md

 Note: I tested each one alone then close the app then test the other one, no recent apps in the background, no wifi ( in case some app used it and made the CPU busy a bit ).

 The environment :
- - Android Studio 4.1 Canary 7
+ - Android Studio Arctic Fox 2020.3.1 beta 3
- - Compose version : 0.1.0-dev10
+ - Compose version : 1.0.0-rc01 ( Updated thanks to [Callmepeanut](https://github.com/callmepeanut) contribution )
  - Tested on Galaxy S8 ( SM-G950F, Android 9 )  and Huawei Y5 Prime 2018 ( HUAWEI DRA-LX2, Android 8.1 )
  - I tested it in 10 runs for each method.
   ##